Abilityguy/abilityguy.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am currently a Research Fellow (Pre-Doctoral researcher) at Microsoft Research, working at the intersection of Statistics, Machine Learning, and Optimization.
-Recently, I have been spending time exploring Alignment and Fairness methods in Large Language Models.
+Hi, I am Anush!
+I am currently working on AI Safety and Alignment.
+Recently, I was a Research Fellow (Pre-Doctoral researcher) at Microsoft Research, working on different problems at in Statisitcs, Machine Learning, and Optimization.

 Previously, I spent about a year working at Google on the [Data Commons](https://datacommons.org/) project.
 I completed my undergraduate studies at [PES University](https://pes.edu/), majoring in Computer Science and Engineering.
 During my undergraduate years, I interned at the Indian Institute of Science (IISc), Intel Corporation, and Hi-Tech Robotic Systemz.